vitreo12/omninim/README.md

 2) Disabled `stdin` handling.
 All `conf` settings need to be manually assigned via code.

+3) Disabled `stdout` and `stderr` handling.
+The output of compilation is assigned to the `conf.compilationOutput` variable.

-3) Disabled the need for `-d:selftest`, which would run the compiler cmd line interface in `compiler/nim.nim`.
+4) Disabled the need for `-d:selftest`, which would run the compiler cmd line interface in `compiler/nim.nim`.

 ## License